1. Start Microsoft® Excel® first.

 4. Press Ctrl+M, it will popup a dialog, choose barcodesoft.bas under C:\Program File (x86)\CommonFiles\Barcodesoft\Fontutil folder.
 Then click "Open".

-If you don't find barcodesoft.bas, please download it from onecode.
+If you don't find barcodesoft.bas, please download it from Data Matrix.

-5. Close Visual Basic editor and go back to your spreadsheet.
-Now, you can use the following macros to encode data: onecode .
-When you have lots of data to process, you can just copy and paste the macro to the whole column and all data will be encoded immediately.
+5. Close Visual Basic and go back to your spreadsheet.
+Now, you can use the following macro to encode data: datamatrix.
+When you have lots of data to process, you can just copy and paste the Data Matrix macro to the whole column / row of data.
+All your Data Matrix will be ready immediately.

 Please use cell reference to replace xxx in the formulas as shown below.

 6. Right click Cell B1, choose Format Cell from context menu as shown below.

 7. Click Font tab and choose BcsDatamatrixS as font typeface as shown below.